Symptoms and Progression of Dementia

 If you or your loved one are experiencing changes in your memory, mood or ability to manage, don’t worry alone.
-Take the next step and do something about it.
+Please take the next step and do something about it.

-Below you will find information about signs and symptoms, progression and changes in behaviour which may occur.
+Below you will find information about signs and symptoms, progression and changes in behaviour.

 Symptoms and Progression